abhayd95/GAME/README.md

 **Developed by abhay virus** - A passionate game developer creating amazing battle royale experiences! 🎮🔥

+---

+## 📄 **Copyright**

+© 2024 **abhay virus**.
+All rights reserved.

-**Note**: This is a fan-made project inspired by Free Fire.
+This is a fan-made project inspired by Free Fire.
 It is not affiliated with Garena or Free Fire in any way.